-- Postgraduate Diploma in Livestock Health and Production - Postgraduate Certificate in Livestock Health and Production - Postgraduate Diploma in Veterinary Epidemiology and Public Health - Postgraduate Certificate in Veterinary Epidemiology and Public Health
+- Postgraduate Diploma in Veterinary Epidemiology and Public Health - Postgraduate Certificate in Veterinary Epidemiology and Public Health

-Students who for academic or personal reasons are unable to complete the Master of Science degree, may be awarded the related Postgraduate Diploma, or Postgraduate Certificate, if they have successfully completed the modules required for those respective qualifications.
+Students who for academic or personal reasons are unable to complete the Master of Science degree may be awarded the related Postgraduate Diploma or Postgraduate Certificate if they have successfully completed the modules required for those respective qualifications.
 Exit qualifications are granted at the discretion of the Board of Examiners and once a student has accepted an exit qualification they will not be permitted to continue their study of the same award with the University of London.